 You never planned to become an addict, and yet, here you are.
 Whether alcohol, drugs, gambling, sex, or something else, your behavior got out of control.
 In addition to the shame you might feel in acknowledging you have an addiction, you have to face the fact that your spouse was hurt too.
 For some this feels like too much to handle, and good marriages break up.

 If you are like most people in recovery, balancing your work and home responsibilities with being a good spouse with recovery and preventing relapse is challenging!
-I can help.
-I can help you through the process of rebuilding trust in your marriage.
+We can help.
+We can help you through the process of rebuilding trust in your marriage.
 We will work together to renegotiate roles and patterns that meet the needs of both you and your spouse.
-I will help you heal the pain addiction caused in your marriage while ensuring you have the proper supports and coping skills to prevent relapse.
+We will help you heal the pain addiction caused in your marriage while ensuring you have the proper supports and coping skills to prevent relapse.

 (If you find yourself in this group of people and you want marriage therapy.
-Please find a marriage therapist who understands addiction, even if it’s not me.
+Please find a marriage therapist who understands addiction, even if it’s not one of us.
 A well-intentioned and otherwise skilled therapist could actually make things worse for you if s/he doesn’t understand addiction and the delicate dance of recovery.)

 Major or Chronic Illness

-I provide marriage counseling in Riverside, California and online.
-Call me today at 951-999-7775 for a free consultation.
+We provide marriage counseling in Riverside, California and online.
+Call today for a free consultation.
+951-999-7775